top of page

 Responsibility for providing this information to the administrator lies SOLELY with the team and failure to comply with any of the above requirements may cause implementations of penalties.

 A team found to have played an unregistered, fraudulently registered, suspended or otherwise ineligible player shall forfeit the game or games.
-Said player & team manager may be penalized for a period to be determined by the WCASA Board.
+Said player and team manager may be penalized for a period to be determined by the WCASA Board.

 Any team manager, team, or player which is found to have willfully and/or consistently violated the playing rules of WCASA may be suspended from participation in all WCASA activities for a period to be determined by the WCASA Board..